 method_names(Optional): The contract's methods the key allows to call.
 If omitted, all methods can be called.

 allowance(Optional): The amount of Ⓝ allowed to spend on gas.
-If omitted, the key will only be allowed to call view methods (read-only).
+If omitted, the key can consume UNLIMITED Ⓝ as gas.

 Function Call keys main purpose is to be handed to apps, so they can make contract calls in your name.